-THE COMMISSIONERS APPOINTED BY CHAPter 550 of the Laws of 1880, to revise, vacate, or modify assessments for local improvements in the City of New York, in pursuance of said act and the act amendatory thereof, give notice to all persons affected thereby that the notices required by the said act must be filed with the Comptroller of said city and a duplicate thereof with the Counsel to the Corporation, as follows:
+THE COMMISSIONERS APPOINTED BY CHAPter 550 of the Laws of 1880, to revise, vacate, or modify assessments for local improvements in the City of New York, in pursuance of said act and the act amendatory thereof, give notice to all persons affected thereby that the notices required by the said act must be filed with the Compstoller of said city and a duplicate thereof with the Counsel to the Corporation, as follows: As to all assessments for local improvements confirmed with the Counsel to the Corporation, as follows:

 As to all assessments for local improvements confirmed before June 9, 1880, on or before November 1, 1882.
 As to all assessments for local improvements completed before June 9, 1880, and since confirmed, on or before November 1, 1882.
-As to any assessment for local improvements known as Morningside avenues, within two months after the dates upon which such assessment may be respectively confirmed.
+As to any assessment for local improvements known as Morningside avenues, within two months after the dates upon which such assessments may be respectively confirmed.